Donald · Galloway

 Millfore — common questions

-- Millfore is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 539m of ascent and takes most walkers 3-6 hours.
+- Millfore carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 539m of ascent and a 3-6 hour day on the standard route.
 Terrain: Wet heather, broken peat, and granite slabs — typical inner Galloway terrain.

-- Standard parking is at NX458760 near Glasgow.
+- Standard parking is at NX458760.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Millfore are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.